QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 We shall specify examples in which  $\Pi$ and $b$ are such that it typically happens that

 $$
-\Pi b > > c
+\Pi c < < b
 $$ (eq:bversusc)

-so that utility function {eq}`eq:old2` tells us that the consumer has consumes of each good that he wants.
+so that utility function {eq}`eq:old2` tells us that the consumer has much less  of each good than he wants.

 Condition {eq}`eq:bversusc` will ultimately  assure us that competitive equilibrium prices  are all positive.

 ## Digression: Marshallian and Hicksian Demand Curves